caktus/django-project-template/docs/server-setup.rst

 top of one another.

 New python requirements add to the ``requirements/`` files and new South migrations are detected by grepping the Git diff on deploy.
-This works fairly well but if they need to be manually updated that can be done via Fabric::
+This works fairly well, but if they need to be manually updated that can be done via Fabric::

     # Installs new requirements from requirements/production.txt